grnet/synnefo/snf-docs/cyclades-upgrade.rst

     * 0018_auto__add_field_virtualmachine_buildpercentage

 PACKAGING
-    * Split Synnefo Ganeti tools to separate snf-ganeti-tools Debian package
+    * Split Synnefo Ganeti tools to separate snf-cyclades-gtools Debian package

 NEW DEPENDENCIES
-    * python-prctl: Needed by the snf-progress-monitor, specified as a dependency of the snf-ganeti-tools Debian package.
+    * python-prctl: Needed by the snf-progress-monitor, specified as a dependency of the snf-cyclades-gtools Debian package.

 EXTERNAL COMPONENTS
     * Ganeti Instance Image must be upgraded to support progress monitoring,